WEHT: History

 WEHT was the last station owned by Gilmore Broadcasting, which has been in the hands of James Gilmore, Jr.'s family since his death in a 2000 auto accident.
 At its height, Gilmore owned five television stations, nine radio stations and nineteen cable television systems in nine states.
 Among WEHT's former sisters were WSVA-AM-FM-TV in Harrisonburg, Virginia, KODE-AM-TV in Joplin, Missouri, and WREX-TV in Rockford, Illinois.
 On August 8, 2011, Gilmore announced it would sell WEHT to Nexstar Broadcasting Group, the owner of WTVW (which had lost its affiliation with Fox to a digital subchannel of WEVV-TV one month earlier).
 As part of the deal, WTVW would be sold to Mission Broadcasting, with WEHT taking over its operations as the senior partner through shared services and joint sales agreements.
 The Nexstar acquisition of WEHT reunited it with KODE-TV, which is owned by Mission Broadcasting and managed by Nexstar.
 The transaction, which received Federal Communications Commission (FCC) approval on October 12, was completed on December 1, 2011; at that point, the station rebranded from News 25 to WEHT Local.

 On April 24, 2013, Communications Corporation of America (owner of WEVV) announced the sale of its entire group to Nexstar.
 Since there are fewer than eight full-power stations in the Evansville market, Nexstar and its partner company Mission, cannot legally buy WEVV.
 So WEVV was to be sold to a female-controlled company called Rocky Creek Communications.
 Nexstar would have operated the station under a shared services agreement, forming a virtual triopoly with sister stations WEHT and WTVW.
 However, on August 4, 2014, Nexstar Broadcasting Group announced that it would instead sell WEVV to Bayou City Broadcasting for $18.6 million.
 The sale was completed on January 1, 2015.

 On June 15, 2016, Nexstar announced that it has entered into an affiliation agreement with Katz Broadcasting for the Escape, Laff, Grit, and Bounce TV networks (the last one of which is owned by Bounce Media LLC, whose COO Jonathan Katz is president/CEO of Katz Broadcasting), bringing one or more of the four networks to 81 stations owned and/or operated by Nexstar, including WEHT and WTVW.
 (WTVW already carries Bounce TV on its DT2 subchannel, and Grit is already available in Evansville on WFIE-DT3.)

-Programming

-Syndicated programming

-Syndicated programming on WEHT includes The Rachael Ray Show and Live with Kelly and Ryan, among others.